aosmorac/restocking-laravel/README.md

 ### Data Base

-To inicialize the tables into your database just you have to do
+To initialize the tables into your database just you have to do
 ```sh
 php artisan migrate
 ```